Moving to Tokyo?

 Around 1600, this castle became the seat of Tokugawa Ieyasu, Japan’s first military dictator.
 Suddenly, the country’s political power players and the upper classes started moving to Tokyo.
-Due to the influx of Tokugawa retainers in Tokyo — still known as Edo — it became the world’s largest city, with a million inhabitants by the mid-1700s.
+Due to the influx of Tokugawa retainers Tokyo — still known as Edo —became the world’s largest city, with a million inhabitants by the mid-1700s.

 Occasionally, earthquakes take place in the Greater Tokyo Area and all over Japan.
 Most of them are quite harmless.
 Unfortunately, in March 2011 a major earthquake of nearly 9.0 on the Richter scale shook the ground of Japan’s east coast, causing a devastating flood wave.
 The tsunami destroyed many towns along the east coast and resulted in up to 19,000 lives being lost.

 Furthermore, a nuclear power plant near Fukushima was heavily damaged.
 A considerable amount of radiation was set free.
-The government eventually declared an area with a radius of 20–30 km around Fukushima a prohibited zone.
-Neither local residents nor visitors may enter this area.
+The government eventually declared an area with a radius of 20 km around Fukushima a no-go zone.
+Former residents have still not been able to return to this area.

 The long-term results of this disaster on both the environment and the economy of northeast Japan are yet to be determined.
-However, foreigners moving to Tokyo from abroad will be relieved to hear that life in the capital is back to normal by now.
+However, foreigners moving to Tokyo from abroad will be relieved to hear that life in the capital has long been back to normal.
 If you are worried about the potential long-term effects of radiation, please contact your diplomatic mission in Tokyo for further health and safety information or have a look at the current radiation levels in various prefectures on a map provided by the Institute for Information Design Japan.